dmx-systems/vue-quill-minimum/README.md

 **1.1** -- Sep 7, 2017

-* A new `quill-ready` event gives the host application access to the quill instance, e.g. to register toolbar handlers dynamically.
+* The `quill-ready` event gives the host application access to the quill instance, e.g. to register toolbar handlers dynamically.

 **1.0** -- Jun 3, 2017